lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    In this tutorial, two force field, a classic one and a reactive one (airebo) are used to simulate the deformation of a carbon nanotube (CNT).
-With the reactive force field, the breaking of the C-C bonds during the plastic deformation of the CNT are simulated.
+    In this tutorial, two force fields, a classic one and a reactive one (airebo) are used to simulate the deformation of a carbon nanotube (CNT).
+With the reactive force field, the breaking of the C-C bonds during the plastic deformation of the CNT is simulated.

-    Reactive force fields like airebo and reaxff (see :ref:`reactive-silicon-dioxide-label`) allow one to simulate the formation and breaking of chemical bonds between the atoms of a structure.

 .. include:: ../../contact/recommand-lj.rst